Client Story: Elevate is on a mission to help people with addiction

 Elevate is a private, not for profit agency based out of the American state of Wisconsin, working in the areas of substance abuse and mental health.
-The organization uses a comprehensive approach in an effort to prevent substance abuse and mental health problems, as well as helping both adults and children in recovery.
+The organization uses a comprehensive approach in an effort to prevent substance abuse and support mental health issues, as well as supporting both adults and youth in recovery.

 Elevate operates in Washington County, Waukesha County and Sheboygan County.
 Some of the services and programs they provide include Opiate Treatment & Diversion, Independent Living, Intoxicated Driver Programs, several school-based preventative programs, Family Support Groups, and 'Elevate U' - their youth program that helps teens get back on track after exposure to alcohol, drugs, or extended absences from school.